tiagoantao/some-database/README.md

 We are going to create a relational database together.

 > [!NOTE]
 > This is the basic version.
+For all the other versions check the [main repository](../..)

 ## Intro